Contents

-There are a few things that do not look promising on structures.
-Mold and moss are two of them, as they promote moisture and dirt that let them prosper in the before mentioned structure.
+There are a few things that could look better on structures.
+Mold and moss are two of them, as they promote moisture and dirt that let them prosper in the above structure.

 While natural growth can be beautiful in places where we want it, like old soil support structures, it can be an annoying problem if it’s happening with your new driveway.
 You try to wash it with a pressure washer, but it keeps coming back no matter what.